 The antimicrobial capacity of some of these rhizobacteria and their related species against the diseases of other crop species have been reported.
 For instance, some Bacillus species (such as B. subtilis, B. velezensis, B. flexus and B. amyloliquefaciens) produced antimicrobial effects against plant pathogenic bacteria [30] and fungi [26].
 Calidifontibacillus erzurumensis that produced the highest antifungal potential against apple fruit rot pathogens, is a newly classified strain from the Bacillaceae family with great similarity to Bacillus azotoformans and Bacillus oryziterrae [31].
 Although, similar finding on high antimicrobial capacity of C. erzurumensis was recently reported by Chee [32], there has not been much study on this bacterium.
 It was first isolated from a hot spring in Turkey and categorized as a new gram positive bacterium [31].
 The high antimicrobial potential of this novel bacterium can be exploited for postharvest crop protection of apple fruits.

 The antimicrobial activity of P. pabuli has also been reported by Lorentz [33], but yet to be well exploited.
 Pseudomonas lactis strain SW, a foliage endophyte, has been observed to be strongly antagonistic to the boxwood blight pathogen (C. pseudonaviculata) and provided a sustainable and effective control [34].
 Pretreating the plants with this strain reduced disease incidence by more than 70%.
 The P. lactis has not been found to have any adverse interactions or issues with human and environments although one of its close relatives, P. azotoformans, has been reported as a pathogen of cereal grains [35].
 Additionally, the bacterium may be produced at minimal cost due to its origin from milk.
 However, it is referred to as a psychotropic bacterium with ability to cause spoilage in milk by the production of the heat-stable protease AprX which can withstand heat sterilization procedures and negatively impact the shelf life of milk products [36].
 Despite the antimicrobial property of many Bacillus species against several plant pathogens, there are limited reports on that of B. aerius.
-It was however observed to have exhibited a broad-spectrum antibacterial activity inhibiting both gram-positive and gram-negative bacteria especially the fish pathogens, by producing a bacteriocin-like substance [37].
+It was, however, observed to have exhibited a broad-spectrum antibacterial activity inhibiting both gram-positive and gram-negative bacteria especially the fish pathogens, by producing a bacteriocin-like substance [37].

 The disease suppressive property of the C. erzurumensis and Pseudomonas lactis could be due to their ability to produce antifungal secondary metabolites and lytic enzymes [38].
 The high inhibition of fungal growth in the dual culture experiment with wide zone of inhibition without physical contact with the pathogens, suggests that the bacterium might have produced the antifungal metabolites.
 Similar result was reported by Swain and Ray [39] on antagonistic activity of B. subtilis against F. oxysporium.
 Some of these antifungal metabolites previously reported includes siderophores, hydrogen ions and lytic enzymes (chitinase and cellulase) [38] and gaseous products (ethylene, hydrogen cyanide and ammonia) [29].
 The antifungal capacity of the metabolites seemed to vary among the isolates tested.
 The mycelia of Fusarium equiseti paired with C. indologens did not spread on the agar but showed raised growth.
 This suggests that the fungal mycelia might have been inhibited not only by antibiosis but also by other antifungal metabolites such as siderophores, hydrogen ions and gaseous products [29].